-The College provides opportunities for ministry which are often cross-cultural experiences for the student.
-These experiences are evaluated with the student's on-site supervisor and are shared in reflection with her formation group twice a semester.
-The student completes an end-of-year self-evaluation of her own ministry efforts both within and outside the College.
+The College provides opportunities for ministry which are often intercultural experiences for the religious sister.
+These experiences are evaluated with her on-site supervisor and are shared in reflection with her formation group at the end of each semester.
+She then completes an end-of-year self-evaluation of her own ministry efforts both within and outside the College.

-Skills for ministry are measured through the student's willingness to go beyond simply meeting her own needs to extending herself to be of genuine service to others.
+Skills for ministry are measured through the religious sister's willingness to go beyond simply meeting her own needs to extending herself to be of genuine service to others.
 She exhibits this through her willingness to volunteer for common activities as her gifts allow.
 She is willing to explore skills and activities she may not have tried before because she realizes their development may be helpful in communal mission life.
-The student shows responsibility and commitment to do her best in carrying out community assignments.
+She shows responsibility and commitment to do her best in carrying out community assignments.
 She develops confidence in completing assigned tasks and taking initiative.

-Vocational Awareness for Ministry
+Awareness for Ministry

-By awareness, the student is able to come to a theological reflection, both oral and written, of her ministerial experiences and how they might be a lived reality of the Gospel message.
+By awareness, the religious sister is able to come to a theological reflection, both oral and written, of her ministerial experiences and how they might be a lived reality of the Gospel message.
 Satisfaction and growth in ministry in the context of the theological reflection become important components for vocational growth.
-Along with her formation group and her Formation Director the student takes a realistic look at her faithfulness in fulfilling various ministries both within and outside the College.
+Along with her formation group and her

+Formation Director, she takes a realistic look at her faithfulness in fulfilling various ministries both within and outside the College.

-The College provides opportunities for the student to deepen her vocational call.
-Academic offerings, a program of cultural events, as well as the décor of the College celebrate the universality of the Church's mission, its grounding in all cultures.
-Students have opportunities to interact with Divine Word Missionaries who have served in other parts of the world.
-They participate in a lively Mission Sunday liturgy and international food festival.
-Through formation group activities and interviews with formation directors, students reflect on their growth in readiness for ministry across cultures, social and economic classes, for dialogue with persons of other religions.
+The College provides opportunities for the religious sister to deepen her understanding of ministry.
+Academic offerings, a program of cultural events, as well as the decor of the College celebrate the universality of the Church's mission, its grounding in all cultures.
+She has opportunities to interact with Divine Word Missionaries who have served in other parts of the world.
+She participates in a lively Mission Sunday liturgy and international food festival.

+Through formation group activities and interviews with formation directors, she reflects on her growth in readiness for ministry across cultures, social and economic classes, for dialogue with persons of other religions.

-The student's self-evaluation and her reflection with her formation group and Formation Director provide a gauge of her understanding and sense of her vocation.
-Work-study evaluations provide evidence of her faithfulness to basic community responsibilities.
+The religious Sister's ministry reflection with her formation group and Formation Director provides a gauge of her understanding and sense of her vocation.
+Workstudy evaluations provide evidence of her faithfulness to basic community responsibilities.
 Participation in campus activities shows her willingness to go beyond minimum expectations.